ViStoryBench: Comprehensive Benchmark Suite for Story Visualization: Method Evaluation Detail on ViStoryBench

 \subsection{Commercial Software}

-Given the absence of API or similar call methods for the following commercial softwares and their intricate interaction processes, we employ full-time annotators within the company to generate image results for all the commercial software mentioned below, receiving a wage of 4.33 U.S. dollars per hour.
-The local minimum wage being 1.93 U.S. dollars per hour.
+Given the absence of API or similar call methods for the following commercial softwares and their intricate interaction processes, we employ external annotators to generate image results for all the commercial software mentioned below.
+The annotators adhered to a predefined collection instruction and protocol, and all generated results subsequently underwent a rigorous quality check by the authors.
+All the following methods were tested between May 1 and May 7, 2025.